2lian/Motion-Stack/Documentation/use.md

 Is the glue between the motion stack and lower levels like Rviz, simulation or real robot.
 Its goal is to process joint states (sensor reading and motor commands).
+Which joints are handled are decided based on the URDF and/or launch parameters.
+It can be responsible for only one joint, only one leg, only one robot or all joints it receives.

-You can easily overload this node object in you own package and add functionalities to it.
+You can easily overload this node object in your own package and add functionalities to it.
 A few tools are provided in `/src/easy_robot_control/easy_robot_control/injection/` (this will be explained in `TODO`).

-`JointState`: All angles, speeds and efforts describing several joints.
+Interface `JointState`: All angles, speeds and efforts describing several joints.
 Fused into one (or several) `JointState` messages according to [Ros2 doc](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/JointState.html).

 Topics:
 - `joint_set` (Input from lvl2) `JointState`: Goal state for the joints